Massage Benefits + FAQ

-Question: Does massage hurt?
-Sometimes massage can be confronting, emotional, or uncomfortable-- but not painful.
+Pain is not a necessary aspect of massage.
+Sometimes massage can be confronting or uncomfortable... but not painful.
 Pain is an indication of a deeper issue or that your therapist is doing something that doesn't work for your body.
 Your feedback is important.
-Let me know if you are experiencing pain!
-A good comparison is the feeling you get when you are mindfully stretching-- it can feel uncomfortable, but not painful.

-Question: Why do you offer different rates for some people?
 The world we have made and find ourselves in can be exponentially more challenging to navigate for certain groups of people, namely BIPOC (Black people, Indigenous people, and People of Color/Visibly Racialized People), immigrants, LGBTQ+ communities, disabled communities, aging communities, larger bodies, women, and all the intersections of those.
-I am unavailable to accept this as the only option, and I imagine working toward a different kind of world.
+I am unavailable to accept this as the only option, and I am working toward a different kind of world.
 For me, that looks like making bodywork more accessible.
 As my practice in Helsinki grows, I will be able to offer different kinds of care to different communities.
 By supporting my work at any level, you are supporting and nourishing the idea that every body deserves care.
-By receiving care, you are allowing more room for ease and change.
-Thank you for being open to a different kind of world.

-Question: What is that popping sound when I stretch my joints?
 Carbon dioxide cavitation bubbles naturally form in your joints.
 The popping or cracking sound is the collapse of those bubbles (that will reform in time).
 The prevailing understanding is that this is harmless to your joints and can even release pressure buildup, promoting feelings of relief, and studies show that even just the sound of the joints cracking can release a little dopamine in your brain.
-Intentionally trying to crack your joints is outside of the scope of practice for a Massage Therapist (talk to your Physical therapist or Chiropractor!), but it can often happen unintentionally while manipulating the muscles around the joints and is no cause for alarm.
+Intentionally trying to crack your joints is outside of the scope of practice for a Massage Therapist (talk to your Physical therapist!), but it can often happen unintentionally while manipulating the muscles around the joints and is no cause for alarm.